-If you want to share this, I am delighted.
-Please link here rather than copying the text.
+Yes!
+I am delighted.
+Please link rather than copying.
 Copyright, you know.

 Here’s the thing, Gentle Beings: I write to be read — by you.
 Yes, you.
 It pleases me more than I can say that you are reading my work, and I consider it an honor to have your attention.
 Thank you.